Table of contents

 Some typical job duties for financial analysts include:

-• Advising clients on investing decisions
+• Advising: advising clients on potential investment decisions

 JPMorgan Investment Banking